 The strange disappearance of Ranger Paul Fugate from Arizona’s Chiricahua Monument

 About 2-3 pm on Sunday, January 13, 1980, law enforcement ranger Paul Fugate, 41, left the Visitor Centre to "check the nature trail" in the Chiricahua National Monument in Arizona and was never seen again.
 What happened to Paul?
-Was he murdered by drug dealers or voluntarily disappear?
+Did drug dealers murder him, or did he voluntarily disappear?
 Did something stranger happen at the Monument?

 Who was Paul Fugate?

-Paul was a monument naturalist who answered visitors’ questions, curated exhibits, and put together trail guides and plant lists.
-He stayed on site for a couple of weeks at a time in a basic cobblestone cabin.
+Paul was a monument naturalist who answered visitors’ questions, curated exhibits and put together trail guides and plant lists.
+He stayed on site for two weeks in a basic cobblestone cabin.
 He was anti-authority, a rebel.

-He had originally graduated with a biology degree in Arlington in 1963, whilst doing quality-control work for a flour-milling company.
-After graduating he considered putting his science skills to use at Utah’s Dugway Proving Ground, an Army test site for biological and chemical weapons, but decided to apply to the National Park Service instead.
+He graduated with a biology degree in Arlington in 1963 while doing quality-control work for a flour-milling company.
+After graduating, he considered using his science skills at Utah’s Dugway Proving Ground, an Army test site for biological and chemical weapons but decided to apply to the National Park Service instead.

-At the Navajo Monument, Paul didn’t like being bossed around by the monument’s superintendent, Jack Williams.
-In 1967, Williams disciplined Paul for his laziness, and his personal appearance.
-“If you want to look and live like a hippie that is certainly your prerogative, but not here at Navajo National Monument,” he wrote.
-Williams was annoyed that the NPS couldn’t fire him “I do not understand the ‘breed’ now coming into the NPS,” he wrote to the regional director.
+Paul didn’t like being bossed around at the Navajo Monument by the monument’s superintendent, Jack Williams.
+In 1967, Williams disciplined Paul for his laziness and his appearance.
+“If you want to look and live like a hippie, that is certainly your prerogative, but not here at Navajo National Monument,” he wrote.
+Williams was annoyed that the NPS couldn’t fire him: “I do not understand the ‘breed’ now coming into the NPS,” he wrote to the regional director.

 The Park Service transferred Paul to Chiricahua National Monument in Arizona in 1970.
-Dody and Paul’s marriage, involved to an open relationship and had affairs with women like Becky Orozco, who was 19 and working as a park aide.
+Dody and Paul’s marriage involved an open relationship, and they had affairs with women like Becky Orozco, who was 19 and working as a park aide.
 Becky said, “Dody would be very angry with me if Paul and I talked about emotional stuff”.
-But, Dody had no doubts about Paul’s spiritual commitment to their marriage even if he slept with other women.
+But Dody had no doubts about Paul’s spiritual commitment to their marriage, even if he slept with other women.

-Paul had a mustache, which the Park Service cited as a violation of its grooming standards when he was fired in 1971 and the NPS referred to his “negative personal attitude” and “abuse of government equipment” including allegations he stole hay for Dody’s horse.
+Paul had a mustache, which the Park Service cited as a violation of its grooming standards when he was fired in 1971.
+The NPS referred to his “negative personal attitude” and “abuse of government equipment,” including allegations that he stole hay for Dody’s horse.

 Paul and Dody moved to Tucson, where they began graduate studies at the University of Arizona.
-Paul, with help from a civil rights lawyer named Edward Morgan, spent the next five years waging a legal battle to get his job back.
+With help from a civil rights lawyer named Edward Morgan, Paul spent the next five years waging a legal battle to get his job back.

 When Paul was finally reinstated to the NPS job at the Chiricahua monument in 1976, Dody kept the job she’d found as a scientific photographer in Tucson.
 Paul was also awarded back pay minus any income he had earned from research stipends and student teaching, which meant that the Park Service only had to pay the couple a few thousand dollars as part of the settlement.

-In the following years, Paul visited Dody in Tucson every couple of weeks but she stayed away from the Monument.
+In the following years, Paul visited Dody in Tucson every few weeks, but she stayed away from the Monument.

 The disappearance of Paul Fugate

-He was the only member of the permanent staff at the Monument on duty that day and Paul left instructions with the only other member of staff, a seasonal employee, that if he wasn’t back before 4.30 pm to begin to shut down without him.
+He was the only permanent staff member at the Monument on duty that day, and Paul left instructions with the only other member of staff, a seasonal employee, that if he wasn’t back before 4.30 pm, to begin to shut down without him.

 Fugate walked down towards the Monument entrance to check trails leading to Faraway Ranch, a 400-acre piece of land recently acquired for the Monument and was never seen again.
 The Faraway Ranch preserves an area associated with the final conflicts with the local Apache, one of the last frontier settlements.
 Paul left his radio and key behind in the Ranger Station.